lsj0410/tale/_posts/2022-08-19-Issues-with-Rendering-on-Github-Pages.md

 # 3. Tables would not render

-I changed the build settings in my **_config.yml** file to `markdown: GFM` instead of `markdown: kramdown`
+I tried changing the build settings in my **_config.yml** file to `markdown: GFM` instead of `markdown: kramdown`

-After I made this change, the borders in my tables disappeared.
+After I made this change, the table was rendered properly but without borders.
-However this does not really interfere with my intentions of using tables, so I don't have a problem with this.
+Another problem was that my long equations started overflowing from the page.